Tips you can use to market an inexpensive brochure.

-More people are holding onto their money these days and are thus more careful about spending it.
-Many see raising money as an expendable endeavor; therefore making sure you're incorporating the most appropriate brochure that your community will embrace is important.
+More people are holding onto their money and are thus more careful about spending it.
+Many see raising money as an expendable endeavor; therefore, ensuring you're incorporating the most appropriate brochure your community will embrace is important.

 One thing to consider is total gross sales.
-Brochures that have lower priced items will cost less but to reach the same sales goal, groups would need to sell more items to make up the difference.
-If you're able to sell the same number of items with a costlier brochure, you'll raise more money.
-If you're thinking that this may be worth considering, here are some additional things to ponder:
+Brochures with lower-priced items will cost less, but to reach the same sales goal, groups must sell more items to make a difference.
+You'll raise more money if you can sell the same number of items with a costlier brochure.
+If you think that this may be worth considering, here are some additional things to ponder:

 More Affordable Brochure Pricing

 If potential customers were presented with a less expensive brochure, they could afford to purchase more items.
 This could help increase sales.
-For example, instead of purchasing 1 item at $13.00 from a more expensive brochure, a purchaser may be more apt to buy 2 items that may cost $6.00 each.
-This would appear to favor the lower priced fundraising brochure.
+For example, instead of purchasing 1 item at $13.00 from a more expensive brochure, a purchaser may be more apt to buy two items that cost $6.00 each.
+This would appear to favor the lower-priced fundraising brochure.

 Effect on Student Prize Programs

 Since most student prize programs are based on items sold, not dollars raised per seller, the less expensive brochure would have the advantage.
-People would be able to purchase additional lower priced items; thus allowing students to reach higher prize levels.
-Students may also be encouraged to sell more, since items in the less expensive brochure would be easier to sell.
+People could purchase additional lower-priced items, thus allowing students to reach higher prizes.
+Students may also be encouraged to sell more since items in the less expensive brochure would be easier.

 Marketing Your Brochure Fundraiser